Growing and Caring for Conophytum (How to Guide)

-Conophytum are irresistible, winter-growing green pebbles, dumplings and bilobes–dwarf plants that fit on your windowsill an are part of my favorite dessert plants list even though they come from Africa.
+Conophytum are irresistible, winter-growing green pebbles, dumplings and bilobes–dwarf plants that fit on your windowsill and are one of my favorites listed on my dessert plants list, even though they come from Africa.
 But hey, they have a lot of dessert there too!

 Sculpturally appealing and adapted for the harsh conditions of South Africa, they wrap themselves in “cocoons” against the arid heat of summer, displaying cheery daisy-like flowers of various hues in cooler conditions.

 Understanding their unusual growth cycle is the key to success with these rare, interesting plants.
 This page is dedicated to how I fell in love with these plants, photos of my collection, and how to grow them well.